- Cell Biology

 - Contact Us

-Use this spectral viewer to interactively view the excitation and emission spectra for our fluorescent dyes (including Janelia Fluor®, TFAX, Cyanine and BDY dyes).
+Use this spectra viewer to interactively view the excitation and emission spectra for our fluorescent dyes (including Janelia Fluor®, TFAX, Cyanine and BDY dyes).
 Spectra for other dyes are also included for reference purposes.
 This is a useful tool for planning and designing experiments, particularly for assessing multiplexing options.
 Note: absorption spectra may be displayed instead of excitation spectra.

 View our full range of Fluorescent Dyes and Probes.